Time Management Activities For Employees

 We all have different body clocks, and understanding our body clocks is often key to optimum productivity.

-For this game, each participant will need a piece of paper and a pen.
+Each participant will need a piece of paper and a pen for this game.
 The paper will have 24 blocks for each hour of the day.

 Rules

 1. Jot down your daily routine per hour.
-For instance, wake up at 7 o’clock, breakfast at 8 o’clock, get to the office at 9, etc.
+For instance, wake up at 7, have breakfast at 8, get to the office at 9, etc.

 2. Jot down in each block how you feel.
 To help guide them, these are the adjectives they can allocate to each time block: